jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/mocking-graphql-in-storybook.md

 }
 ```

-> Behind the scenes: Redwood uses the value associated to `standard` as the second argument to `mockGraphQLQuery`.
+> Behind the scenes: Cedar uses the value associated to `standard` as the second argument to `mockGraphQLQuery`.

 ### GraphQL request variables